-The term ‘mental skill’ or ‘mental skills’ are surely the most misused in elite sporting circles.
-In fact, it’s used incorrectly virtually everywhere in my experience.
+The term mental skill (or mental skills) is one of the most misused in elite sporting circles.
+In fact, it’s used incorrectly almost everywhere in my experience.
+And here’s why.

-You see, skills are the targets or outcomes, not the methods or processes and yet most people accidentally refer to them as the latter.
+The skills are the outcomes not the processes yet most people accidentally refer to them as the latter.

 The main reason that the term mental skill(s) is useful incorrectly is it is often used to describe the methods when it should be describing the outcomes.